railwayapp/docs/src/docs/tutorials/deploying-a-monorepo.md

 ## 7. Connecting the Repo

-This is the source of the service where the code is deployed.
+Now we need to configure the source of the service where the code is deployed.

 - Open the service settings for each service and connect your monorepo.